huangjunwen/nproto/README.md

 Some easy to use components using [NATS](https://nats.io) ([gnatsd](https://github.com/nats-io/gnatsd)/[nats-streaming-server](https://github.com/nats-io/nats-streaming-server)) with [protocol-buffer](https://developers.google.com/protocol-buffers/).

+## Why

+> NATS Server is a simple, high performance open source messaging system ....

+Simple is very important to me.
+With a single deployment, one gets a high performance message broker with rpc/service discovery/load balancing/at most(or at least) once message delivery/... all at once.

 ## Components

 - [x] RPC server/client using nats as transport with json/protobuf encoding: [nprpc](https://godoc.org/github.com/huangjunwen/nproto/nproto/nprpc)